dmp593/lorem/README.md

 #### TODO/Current Limitations

 1. All values in query parameters that can be parsed to numerical values, will be treated like so.
 There is no escape mechanism for now.
-2. You  **can't** create sub-resources, for example: ```localhost:<app-port>//canidae/caninae/canini/canina``` it's not allowed.
+2. You  **can't** create sub-resources, for example: ```localhost:<app-port>/canidae/caninae/canini/canina``` it's not allowed.
 Only the root resource is allowed (```canidae```).
+The second resource will be treated as id.
+The rest of the paths don't make any sense for the MockAPI.
+It will not work.
 3. If you pass a value separated by commas, it will be treated as an array.
 Eg: ```colors=brown,gold``` will parse as ```['brown', 'gold']```.
 For each element in the array, the rule limitation 1 still applies.
 Eg: ```colors=brown,gold,255``` will parse as ```['brown', 'gold', 255]```.
-1. Do not send fields starting with a dot, double underscore or a dollar sign.
+4. Do not send fields starting with a dot, double underscore or a dollar sign.
 The only fields allowed to start with double underscore are ```__limit``` and ```__offet```.
-1. For now, regarding pagination, when returning a collection, there is no metadata that tells you the count until now and total count of entities in the database.
+5. For now, regarding pagination, when returning a collection, there is no metadata that tells you the count until now and total count of entities in the database.

 Keep in mind that these query limitations can impact your results.